sanger-cellular-informatics/Targeton-Designer/README.md

 #### 5.7.1 Slicer Input BED File
 A BED file containing the regions you wish to slice across.

-The chromosome column data must match your reference fasta file IDs.
+The chromosome column data must match your reference FASTA file IDs.
 If your reference had >chr1 then you must call chromosome 1 'chr1' in this column and vice-versa.

 **Note:** BED effectively are applied tsv files so use tabs to separate the values.
 Headers are optional in the BED file and can be a cause of issues if they aren't perfect.